OCREB Governance Committee

 Managing Partner at Cathcart & Associates

 Partner at First Canadian Investment Properties and Managing Partner at Cathcart & Associates.
 Derek Cathcart became associated with First Canadian in December 2006 after holding senior management positions with domestic and global financial institutions in corporate/investment banking including TD Financial Group and ABN AMRO.
-Derek has extensive experience in corporate lending, investment banking and proprietary investing activities in Canada, USA, Europe, New Zealand and Australia.
-He specializes in advising clients on limited recourse project finance (including 3P), mergers/acquisitions and divestitures in industries ranging from owner-managed businesses to multinational companies with respect to debt and equity financings, restructurings, business and securities valuations and fairness opinions.
-Derek is a graduate of University of Western Ontario’s Richard Ivey School of Business, where he received an Honours BBA and an MBA.
-In addition, Derek is an active member of the University Health Network Research Ethics Board as well as having earned the Certified Management Accountant (Ontario) designation.
+Cathcart has extensive experience in corporate lending, investment banking and proprietary investing activities in Canada, USA, Europe, New Zealand and Australia.
+He specializes in advising clients on limited recourse project finance (including 3P), mergers/acquisitions and divestitures in industries ranging from owner-managed businesses to multinational companies with respect to debt and equity financings, restructuring, business and securities valuations and fairness opinions.
+Cathcart is a graduate of University of Western Ontario’s Richard Ivey School of Business, where he received an Honours BBA and an MBA.
+In addition, he is an active member of the University Health Network Research Ethics Board as well as having earned the Certified Management Accountant (Ontario) designation.

 Director, Research Ethics, University of British Columbia